rkirk903/MCA-2024/README.md

  >**Task 3: Challenges Working With Music and Music Related Data Within My Chosen Project**

 ### Musical Scores
 Diffuculties that arose within the musical scores came within the qualities of these scores.
 IMSLP offer many different verions of scores, these come in the form of scanned by users of IMSLP.
-Within the collection of scores within imslp many ranged in how they were uploaded, some where scannded in just the musical notes so appeared on a white background and qwewre clear to see, however some where scanned from original scores so on off-white coloured backrounds, this leads to many of the notes being hard to ideantify.
+Within the collection of scores within IMSLP many ranged in how they were uploaded, some were scannded as newly transcribed versions so appeared on a white background and were clear to see, however some where scanned from original scores so on off-white coloured backrounds, this leads to many of the notes being hard to ideantify.
 Only scans of original manuscripts are available, and only available in PDF form with no availabity of music software notated sheet music.

 ### Audio Recording
 Similar issues to the musical scores arose within the audio recordings.
 This included again a range of quality in the recordings with all including noises that distort the sound of the music audio, by miscellaneous recording noises such as crackling.